-In its simplest form, the Circular Economy (CE) focuses on moving away from a throwaway society towards a model where products are designed and manufactured to be reused, repaired, recycled, reconditioned and remanufactured.
+The Circular Economy is a vision that focuses on moving away from a throwaway society towards a model where products are designed and manufactured to be reused, repaired, recycled, reconditioned and remanufactured.
 This increases product lifecycle, cuts costs and stops wastage of finite resources.

 Remanufacturing is at the heart of an effective Circular Economy, enabling society to use a product over and over again, with zero waste generated.

 The Ellen MacArthur Foundation has estimated that in the EU alone, the annual net material cost savings opportunity is up to $630 billion in an advanced circular economy scenario, with the U.K. saving $1.1 billion a year solely on landfill costs.

 Importantly, it considers all the interactions between resources, finance, and people within an industrialised society.
 Given the complexity of shifting to this overarching strategy, there are many aspects of the circular economy yet to be fully addressed.
 This inherent complexity therefore requires multiple technical, business and social changes, and as such is the focus of research and development across many different disciplines in academia, government, and industry.
 One of the most difficult aspects is then the problem of how to integrate the concerns of all these different disciplines in order to reach a circular economy model.